Cycling South Africa: the complete guide and itinerary (40k words!)

 Can you cycle through the Kruger National Park and other game reserves in South Africa?

 Spotting the wildlife whilst cycling in South Africa though is not difficult at all.
-Many major or secondary roads run along private game reserves and national park, and it’s very common to spot animals just on the other side of the fence.
+Many major or secondary roads run along private game reserves and national parks, and it’s very common to spot animals just on the other side of the fence.

-We saw giraffes, plenty of warthogs and baboons, several species of antelopes in large number, a huge crocodile from far, and many other animals.
+We saw giraffes, plenty of warthogs and baboons, several species of antelopes in large numbers, a huge crocodile from far, and many other animals.
 Not to mention the lots of beautiful birds like vultures, eagles, griffins, ibis, paradise birds, and the national totemic bird, the blue crane.

 Geography of South Africa – Mountains, Hills, and Deserts